01 April 2009

 Joseph G. Jondro and Emma Morgan Jondro

-William A. Jump and Elizabeth A. Jump
+William A. Jump and Elizabeth A. Chambers Jump

 Abraham Kent and Timothy B. Kent